w3c/epub-tests/epub-test-notes.md

 ##### Manifest fallbacks

-* Reading System MAY choose to utilize fallbacks to find the optimal version of a Content Document to render in a given context.
+* When manifest fallbacks [EPUB-33] are provided for Top-level Content Documents, Reading Systems MAY choose from the available options in order to find the optimal version to render in a given context (e.g., by inspecting the properties attribute for each).

 #### 3.2.3 Spine